+1 (film): Plot

 With each blackout, the duplicates momentarily reappear and reenact increasingly more recent actions.
 David becomes convinced that he can save his relationship if he crafts a better apology to Jill's duplicate, Allison befriends her duplicate, and Teddy accidentally ruins the rendez-vous between his and Melanie's duplicates.
-Teddy warns the others that his duplicate will now become belligerent, and he convinces the party-goers, most of whom are still skeptical, to hide from their duplicates in a pool house.
+Teddy warns the others that his duplicate will now become belligerent, and he convinces the partygoers, most of whom are still skeptical, to hide from their duplicates in a pool house.
 When the duplicates reappear, David knocks his own duplicate unconscious and charms Jill's duplicate, and Teddy's duplicate attempts to convince the skeptical crowd of duplicates to attack the originals.

 Worried about their safety, several of the originals sneak out and murder their duplicates, which turns the enraged duplicates hostile.
 The originals retreat back to the pool house, and the duplicates lay siege.
 The next blackout causes the duplicates to appear inside the pool house.
 The crowded room erupts in violence, and several people die, including Teddy.
 David tracks down the original Jill, who had wandered back to the house, and he murders her so that he can be with her duplicate.
 Allison seduces her duplicate, and they share a kiss.
 The final blackout causes the duplicates and originals to merge.
 David and Jill leave together and make their way to the pool house and have a make-out session.
-The confused party-goers stagger out of the pool house, and they begin to disperse.
+The confused partygoers stagger out of the pool house, and they begin to disperse.
 Two meteors, like the original, are shown passing through the sky and appear to be leaving Earth.